rootisgod/rootisgod/_posts/2020/2020-09-13-Setting-Up-A-Static-Website-In-Azure.md

 The first thing we need is a storage account inside a new resource group (the folder that holds everything essentially if you don't know what a resource group is).
 I just call this **www.mystaticwebsite.xyz** for ease of reference.

-Storage blobs are very cheap for ver small amounts of data.
+Storage blobs are very cheap for small amounts of data in the MB range.
 Check the pricing here - [https://azure.microsoft.com/en-us/pricing/details/storage/blobs/](https://azure.microsoft.com/en-us/pricing/details/storage/blobs/).
 Unless you are uploading GB's of files, the best option should still be very, very cheap.

 | Replication Level | Price | Notes |
 |---|---|---|